is based on three stages of learning (Grammar, Logic and Rhetoric) that follow a child's natural ability to learn as he or she grows and develops.

 The Logic School (6th -8th grades) - Children at this age tend to ask "why?" and argue.
 During the Logic Stage, the student is taught to build upon the memorized facts and develop logical arguments.

 The Rhetoric School (9th-12th grades) - After facts are memorized and logical arguments are developed, the final stage of learning is the Rhetoric Stage.
 During this stage, the student is taught to articulate a worldview with wisdom and excellence.

 K4 is either a 3-day program (Monday, Wednesday, and Friday 8:30 - Noon) or a 2-day program (Tuesday and Thursday 8:30 AM - Noon.)

 K5 is a half-day program Monday - Friday 8:30 AM - Noon.

-Upper School (grades 7-12) employs a college schedule with Monday/Wednesday/Friday or Tuesday/Thursday classes and is known as a University-Model® School (UMS).
+Rhetoric School (9th-12th) employs a college schedule with Monday/Wednesday/Friday classes from 8:15 AM - 3:45 PM and is known as a University-Model® School (UMS).

 There are two options for Upper School students: